 Explore Dublin on your own, or enjoy our optional Glendalough, Wicklow & Powerscourt Garden tour

 Wake up to a full Irish breakfast, then set out to explore Dublin as you like it.
 Your Adventure Leader will be on hand with plenty of ideas for what to do.
 Perhaps you’ll visit the Jameson Distillery for a little pep in your step before trekking to St. Patrick's Cathedral, the largest in Dublin and the national cathedral of the Church of Ireland.
 It was built between 1220 and 1259 on the site where, centuries earlier, St. Patrick is said to have baptized Christian converts.
 If you’re an art lover, peek into the National Gallery to admire works by Renaissance masters as well as a fine French Impressionist collection.
 You might also do some shopping along famous Grafton Street, then pop into one of the Temple Bar pubs for lunch or a late afternoon pint.
 Alternatively, you can join our optional tour to Glendalough, Wicklow & Powerscourt Garden, which reveals a stunning and historic part of Ireland you might not otherwise see.
-Travel with us along the Count Wicklow coast and through a glorious mountain valley, discover the ancient monastic site of Glendalough, and explore the 18th-century estate at Powerscourt, with 47 acres of splendid gardens.
+Travel with us through a glorious mountain valley, discover the ancient monastic site of Glendalough, and explore the 18th-century estate at Powerscourt, with 47 acres of splendid gardens.